How Much Does a Stairlift Cost?

 As you age, you may have difficulty moving about safely in your home.
 This may be especially true if you develop a medical condition that limits your mobility.
-According to a United States Census Bureau report covering data from 2008 to 2012, nearly 40% of individuals age 65 and over suffered from a disability, and roughly two-thirds of those individuals experience difficulty climbing or walking.
+Using 2016 Behavioral Risk Factor Surveillance System (BRFSS) data, CDC scientists determined nearly 40% of individuals age 65 and over suffered from a disability, and roughly two-thirds of those individuals experience difficulty climbing or walking.

 Such statistics are shocking, but fortunately, stairlifts, mobility devices consisting of a motorized chair attached to a straight or curved rail, can help seniors move safely from one level of their home to the other without worrying about falls.

 Stairlifts are steadily becoming more popular around the world, but many seniors are concerned about the cost versus the value.
 If you are considering installing a stairlift in your home for yourself or your loved one, keep the following information in mind when estimating your stairlift installation cost.